 Generally, you have to pay one-twelfth of the estimated cost of the escrow items each month.
 But because these amounts can change, you usually have to put some additional money into the account as well, typically around two months' worth of escrow payments.
 The servicer then uses this money, called a "cushion," to pay for unexpected increases in property taxes, homeowners' insurance, or other escrow items.
 For example, suppose you have an impound account for property taxes and homeowners' insurance.
 Together, these items cost you $9,000 each year.
 The servicer will require you to pay $750 each month in addition to your principal and interest, and perhaps a bit more to provide a cushion.

 In California, you might be able to get rid of an impound account and pay the bills for escrow items on your own.
 But whether you may cancel the account depends on some factors.

 Under California law, the lender can require an impound account for a single-family, owner-occupied dwelling if:

-So, if you have a government-backed loan, like a FHA or VA loan, or a higher-priced mortgage loan, you normally don't get the option to cancel your impound account.
+So, if you have a government-backed loan, like an FHA-insured or VA-guaranteed loan, or a higher-priced mortgage loan, you normally don't get the option to cancel your impound account.
 But, you might be able to cancel the account if you have a conventional loan and meet certain criteria.
-Lenders have different rules for canceling an impound account, but usually the mortgage must be at least one year old with no late payments, and no taxes or insurance payments are due within the next month or two.
-(Learn more general information about canceling an escrow account.)
+Lenders have different rules for canceling an impound account, but usually, the mortgage must be at least one year old with no late payments, and no taxes or insurance payments are due within the next month or two.

 Before you decide to cancel your impound account, consider whether that's a good idea.
 An impound account takes the hassle out of budgeting for property taxes and insurance payments.
 It's easy to save money to pay the taxes and insurance when you contribute small amounts toward them with each mortgage payment.
 Plus, the servicer takes on the responsibility of paying the bills.
 Borrowers sometimes find it more convenient to let the servicer deal with this paperwork.